Last updated on December 7th, 2024 at 12:07 pm

 Enduring Summer™ Red Crape Myrtle

 A Crape Myrtle that will bloom from early summer until late fall.
-Stunning dark red flowers with clusters that will make your neighbors want to know where did you get that?
+Stunning dark red flowers with clusters that will make your neighbors want to know where you got them.
 Glossy dark green foliage will then turn a burgundy red in fall.
 Will do well in a container specimen, in the landscape as a single accent, or in groupings.
-Drought Tolerant plant and disease resistant.
+Drought Tolerant plant and disease-resistant.
 It is a shorter Crape Myrtle about 5 ft. tall and wide, great for smaller landscape yards.

 Landscaping with Crape Myrtles